Modifications of Post-Divorce and Custody Decrees in Omaha

 Once your divorce is finalized and your custodial order is signed, you may breathe a sigh of relief that your divorce proceedings are finally over.
 Fast forward to a year later, and your financial or living circumstances have changed in a dramatic way, making nearly all of your post-divorce orders impractical.
 What do you do?

 At Carlson & Burnett, we’re here to guide you through any changes that life may throw at you, and our Omaha modification lawyers can fight to have those changes officially reflected in your court orders.
 Whether you need to modify a child support order or change an alimony payment structure, we’ll help you navigate the process of modification from beginning to end.

 Ready to modify your family law order?
-Contact us today for a free consultation.
+Contact us today for a consultation.

 Reasons for Family Law Modifications

 There are any number of reasons you may seek to modify a past family law order.
 The most common reasons are moving out of state, or financial losses that change your ability to provide the full payments for child or spousal support.

 Here are some common changes that can impact your ability to observe post-divorce orders:

 - You or your ex-spouse have lost a job, or another major source of income

 - You or your ex-spouse are moving out of state

 - Your child’s preferences and needs have changed significantly